 Euphorbia polychroma cushion spurge

-It forms a compact, densely branched, mounded clump with narrowly elongated, mid green leaves, and typical spurge-like flowers (cyathia cupped by involucres in terminal cymes).
+Unlike many tender spurge species, cushion spurge a great exception, hardy enough for Central European climate (zone 6).
+Its alternative name is wood spurge and it forms a compact, densely branched, mounded clump with narrowly elongated, mid green leaves, and typical spurge-like flowers (cyathia cupped by involucres in terminal cymes).
 The flowers lack both petals and sepals but are decorated with striking yellow-green bracts which may last for as long as 2 months.
 Stems and leaves exude milky sap of low toxicity, yet it may cause allergic reaction.

 Wood spurge will grow in almost any well-drained garden soil provided it is protected the extremes of both wet and dry conditions.
 Cut off all stems from previous year in early spring.
 Find it a spot where its cheerful colour lightens up the entire bed.
-Hardy to about -34°C (USDA zone 4).
+Hardy to about -34 °C (USDA zone 4).

 Last update: 12-02-2015